Welcome to my income report for January 2020

 So maybe I should be more specific with the sales proposition and promote time tracking features instead of productivity features.
 Because after all, my pain was watching life go by without taking any action.

 Anyway, I got the courage and post about TheHustle on the subreddit and got only 5 upvotes, one registration, and zero paying customers.

 To be honest, I expected more buzz from the crowd but downvotes kept my post buried deep in the feed.
 The good news is I got no harsh reactions or critiques.

 Most of the comments were on the curious side asking questions on how it works and if it’s free.
 One Redditor was especially nice and wrote a long comment with valid suggestions.

-First, it is not clear how my app looks like, there is no video or image showing the full app.
+First, it is not clear how my app looks like, no video or image is showing the full app.